Bitcoin miner Cipher to go public via $2 billion SPAC merger

-(Reuters) - Cipher Mining Inc said on Friday it will go public through a merger with blank-check firm Good Works Acquisition Corp in a deal that values the combined company at $2 billion.
+(Reuters) - Cipher Mining Inc said it had agreed to go public through a merger with blank-check firm Good Works Acquisition Corp in a deal valuing it at $2 billion, underscoring the rising interest in the bitcoin space.

+Shares of Good Works rose 15.9% to $11.59 after markets opened for trading on Friday.

-Cipher Mining’s bid to go public comes as a clutch of other crypto firms are pushing ahead with plans to go public despite regulatory uncertainty.
+The bitcoin mining firm’s bid to go public comes as a clutch of other crypto firms are pushing ahead with similar plans despite regulatory uncertainty.

 Coinbase, the biggest U.S. cryptocurrency exchange, moved a step closer to listing its shares on the Nasdaq last month, but is still waiting for regulatory clearances.

 The unregulated nature of digital coins has traditionally made investors distinctly wary of institutions that deal in them.
-Experts believe successful stock market launches from the likes of Coinbase would go a long way towards changing that perception.
+Experts believe successful stock market launches from the likes of Coinbase would help change that perception.

-Additionally, a decision by the U.S. Securities and Exchange Commission on whether to approve crypto listings would serve as a major win or blow to the legitimacy of digital coins, and determine which ones are allowed to trade on platforms like Coinbase.
+Additionally, a decision by the U.S. Securities and Exchange Commission (SEC) on whether to approve crypto listings would serve as a major win or blow to the legitimacy of digital coins.

-The stock market regulator has said some cryptocurrencies may be considered securities but has left it to platforms to assess which ones should receive clearance before they are allowed to list.
+“I do see a future where the SEC will continue to analyze and hopefully embrace bitcoin in particular.
+All of crypto is a much bigger question,” Cipher Mining Chief Executive Officer Tyler Page told Reuters.

-In January, cryptocurrency platform Bakkt agreed to go public through a merger with a blank-check firm.
+In January, cryptocurrency platform Bakkt also agreed to go public through a merger with a blank-check firm.

-Cipher Mining is a newly-formed cryptocurrency mining company and is a unit of Bitfury Top HoldCo, a provider of bitcoin mining tools and blockchain software.
+“We wanted to get to market quickly and efficiently and after evaluating different paths, the SPAC market allowed us to get to market the quickest,” Page said, when asked why the firm chose the SPAC route.

 The deal with Good Works will provide the merged entity with gross cash proceeds of $595 million, which includes $425 million from investors including Fidelity Management & Research Company and Morgan Stanley’s Counterpoint Global.